-Only 31% of companies have purchased insurance specifically designed to cover part, or all, of the costs of a data security breach ("cyber-insurance").
-Cyber-insurance policies differ dramatically in terms of what they cover, what they exclude, and the amount of retentions (i.e., the amount of money for which the insured organization is responsible before the policy provides reimbursement to the organization).
-If an organization has a cyber-insurance policie, in-house counsel should review it carefully before a security incident occurs so that the legal department understands the degree to which the policy protects (and does not protect) the organization from potential incident-related costs and liability.
-Policies may also obligate an organization to take specific actions, such as notifying the insurer or using pre-approved data incident response resources (e.g., investigators, credit monitoring, mailing services, public relations firms, or outside counsel).
+76% of U.S. companies have purchased insurance specifically designed to cover part, or all, of the costs of a data security breach ("cyber-insurance").11 Cyber-insurance policies differ in terms of what they cover, what they exclude, and the amount of retentions (i.e., the amount of money for which the insured organization is responsible before the policy provides reimbursement to the organization).
+If an organization has a cyber-insurance policy, in-house counsel should review it carefully before a security incident occurs so that the legal department understands the degree to which the policy protects (and does not protect) the organization from potential incident-related costs and liability.
+Policies also may obligate an organization to take specific actions, such as notifying the insurer or using pre-approved data incident response resources (e.g., investigators, credit monitoring, mailing services, public relations firms, or outside counsel).
 Because data security law is rapidly evolving and changing, the policy should be reviewed annually to ensure that the protections it affords continue to align with changes in the legal landscape, coverage trends, and the organization's operations.
+In addition, your organization should carefully analyze the amount of coverage, any applicable self-insured retention, and any sub-limits to ensure they align with the likely costs and risks to the organization.